TikaaVo/despy/README.md

 individual model selected on the validation set.
 "Simple Average" is uniform equal-weight blending, included as a baseline.

+It is important to consider that these experiments were run with the default hyperparameters, meaning that they could vary greatly with different values, and results could improve with tuning.
 For a more detailed benchmark breakdown, see the [documentation](https://TikaaVo.github.io/despy/).
 To see the full results, see `results.txt` in the `tests` folder.